 Although Warrior Women mourn lost dreams, they chose to live in love by preserving the memories of their children before they were eclipsed by drugs.
 They strive to separate their children from their misdeeds and look past their physical deterioration to see the essence of the child that remains.

-They are savvy about the chronic disease of addiction but continuously learning, always searching traditional, alternative, and progressive approaches for information to improve their children’s future.
+They are savvy about substance use dependence and continue seeking traditional, alternative, and progressive approaches for information that may improve their children’s future.

 Warrior Women have witnessed the dark side of the recovery industry and have become passionate advocates who defend human rights, name the opportunists, and expose corruption.